Inscale's Guide to Pallet Scales

 So, how can a pallet scale help you?

 Pallet scales allow you to accurately check the weight of boxes, containers and palleted goods before distribution or storage.
-To provide just one example, in warehouses it is common to store multiple pallets on racks, therefore it is fundemental that each pallet is not overstocked in order to prevent accidents or risk damaging your machinery.
-By using a pallet scale, it is possible to weigh individual or stacked pallets in line with your specifications as shown on an SWL (safe working load) notice.
+To provide just one example, in warehouses it is common to store multiple pallets on racks, therefore it is fundamental that each pallet is not overstocked in order to prevent accidents or risk damaging your machinery.
+Crane scales are often required for lifting heavy pallets and goods, and it is possible to weigh individual or stacked pallets that have been secured in line with your specifications as shown on an SWL (safe working load) notice.
+Palleted goods can be weighed out using pallet scales prior to using equipment to lift or move the goods to ensure that they do not exceed safe working load limits.

 Pallet truck scales combine forklift action with a heavy-duty digital weighing scale allowing palleted goods to be easily manouvered and checkweighed simultaneously, effectively reducing loading time per batch.
 Moreover, pallet truck scales are easy to operate with a large handle and zero-pivot rotation perfect for tight spaces.

 Pallet platform scales are rugged, large capacity weighing scales that lie flat on warehouse floors.
-Sloped edges or ramp accompanyments allow goods or animals to be easily monouvered onto the weighing platform.
+Sloped edges or ramp accompaniments allow goods or animals to be easily manoeuvred onto the weighing platform.

 Pallet beams consist of two small weigh beams that can be placed underneath large pallets, cages, cattle crushes and platforms.
 They feature long robust cables that allow the beams to expand or retract from each other depending on the size of the platform or object on top.